s-h-a-d-o-w/node-tray/README.md

 ## Dev notes

-- Ideally use [this cross platform tray implementation](https://github.com/dmikushin/tray) instead of the current one (which originally also supports multiple platforms but is out of date anyway).
-I've not been able to compile it on my Windows machine.
+- ~~Ideally use [this cross platform tray implementation](https://github.com/dmikushin/tray) instead of the current one (which originally also supports multiple platforms but is out of date anyway).
+I've not been able to compile it on my Windows machine.~~ It's not feasible to use this because it can't be compiled using just `node-gyp`.
+So the only thing that could be done would be to re-enable support for Linux using the original tray library.